TomintheToon/docs/product-suite/risk-manager-rm/README.md

 # Risk Manager (RM)

-The Risk Manager is an Open Source Gamma Scalper capable of hedging option positions inventoried by the protocol. \
+The Risk Manager is an Open Source Gamma Scalper capable of hedging option positions inventoried by the protocol.
+Staking options allow the Risk Manager to provide liquidity while managing risk.
+\
 \
 Integrated with OpenBook, Mango Markets, Jupiter Aggregator, Phoenix and more to come.\
 \